 Professor Moorman's primary research interest is how relationships with family and friends shape older persons' physical health and psychological well-being.
-In her earliest research, she wrote about the bereavement experience of older widows and widowers, as well as older persons' romantic relationships before and after widowhood.
-In a second, continuing line of research, she has noted that the empirical literature has insufficiently addressed the social and psychological aspects of end-of-life medical decision-making.
+She has two major lines of research: One addresses the social and psychological aspects of end-of-life medical decision-making.
 She has written several papers examining the ways in which older adults' values, attitudes, beliefs, and personal relationships shape their propensity to complete advance directives and to communicate their treatment preferences to others.
-A third, newer line of research concerns how the age composition of neighborhoods influences daily experiences and psychological well-being.
+The second line of research concerns how the age composition of neighborhoods influences daily experiences and psychological well-being.
 Although theory suggests that age-diverse communities are best for persons of all ages, in practice, neighborhoods show a great deal of age segregation.

 Courses Typically Taught

 SC704 - Topics in Multivariate Statistics

 Moorman, Sara M. and Megumi Inoue.
 2013.
 “Persistent Problems in End-of-Life Planning among Young and Middle-Aged American Couples.”
 The Journals of Gerontology Series B: Psychological Sciences and Social Sciences 68(1): 97-106.

 Moorman, Sara M. and Megumi Inoue.
 2013.
 “Predicting a Partner’s End-of-Life Preferences, or Substituting One’s Own?”
 Journal of Marriage and Family 75(3): 734-45.